 - Color reactions of Amino acids

-- What is Zwitter Ion and Isoelectric point
+- What are Zwitter Ion and Isoelectric point

 At very low pH, the predominant ionic species of Glycine is the fully protonated form, +H3N-CH2-COOH.
-For Glycine, the pH at the midpoint is 2.34, thus it’s –COOH group has pKa of 2.34.
+For Glycine, the pH at the midpoint is 2.34, thus it’s Carboxyl group (–COOH) has pKa of 2.34.

-- It gives quantitative measure of the pKa of each of the two ionic groups; 2.34 for the –COOH group and 9.60 for the –NH3+ group.
+- It gives a quantitative measure of the pKa of each of the two ionic groups; 2.34 for the Carboxyl group (–COOH) and 9.60 for the Amino group (–NH3+).

 - The perturbed pKa of Glycine is caused by repulsion between the departing proton and the nearby positively charged amino group on the α-carbon atom.

 - The titration curve of Glycine has two regions of buffering power.
 At pKa 2.34, glycine is a good buffer near this pH.
-The other buffering zone is centered on pH 9.60.
+The other buffering zone is centered on a pH of 9.60.